darkreqnx/recommender-systems/README.md

 SVD + 90% energy retained | 0.9928 | 0.96 | 0.992 | 53s
 CUR | 0.992 | 0.94 | 0.99 | 42s
 CUR + 90% energy retained | 0.9939 | 0.96 | 0.991 | 33s

+---

+_This implementation of recommender systems was a course project in the Information Retrieval course at BITS Pilani, Hyderabad Campus.
+This project was completed in collaboration with [Monith Sourya](https://github.com/monith-sourya), [Sanjay Devprasad](https://github.com/Sanjay-D), and [Vishnu Teja](https://github.com/vishnteja)._